Back to Blog

 The native Stripe integration is what sets Sequenzy apart from alternatives.
 You connect via OAuth in about 30 seconds, and Sequenzy automatically syncs your MRR, LTV, plan changes, and payment events.
 Want to email everyone on your Pro plan?
 Just create a segment.
 Need to send dunning emails when payments fail?
 It triggers automatically.
 You can segment by "customers who churned last month" or "users with LTV over $500" without writing custom code or setting up Zapier workflows.

 Lovable projects typically use Supabase for the backend, and Sequenzy integrates with that too.
 The auth provider sync automatically creates subscribers when users sign up through Supabase Auth, then triggers your welcome sequence.
 This means your onboarding emails start flowing the moment someone creates an account.
+No webhook configuration, no edge function code to write.

 The visual sequence builder handles the email flows every SaaS needs: welcome sequences, trial conversion campaigns, feature announcements, and churn prevention.
 The AI can generate complete sequences from a simple description.
 Tell it "create a 5-email onboarding sequence for a project management tool" and you get a working flow in minutes.
+This is particularly powerful when combined with a guide on how to create a SaaS onboarding email sequence.

 Sequenzy handles both transactional emails (password resets, receipts, magic links) and marketing automation in one platform.
 Most tools make you juggle SendGrid for transactional AND Mailchimp for marketing.
 That means two sender reputations, two dashboards, and double the complexity.
 With Sequenzy, everything lives in one place.